CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Buffers and Buffer Views

 A **buffer** is a binary blob.
 A single buffer can be stored within the binary chunk of a subtree file.
-Further buffers can be stored as individual binary files that are referred to by the `uri` property.
-Each buffer has a `byteLength` describing the size of the data, including any padding (for subtree binary files)
+Further buffers can be stored as individual binary files that are referred to by the `buffer.uri` property.
+The buffers can store the availability data of a subtree in a binary form, or other data that is associated with a subtree, like metadata for the implicit tiles that is defined using the [`3DTILES_metadata` extension.](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata)

+Each buffer has a `byteLength` describing the size of the data, including any padding (for subtree binary files).

 A **buffer view** is a contiguous subset of a buffer.
 A buffer view's `buffer` property is an integer index to identify the buffer.
 A buffer view has a `byteOffset` and a `byteLength` to describe the range of bytes within the buffer.
 The `byteLength` does not include any padding.
 There may be multiple buffer views referencing a single buffer.